Kara Tointon: Family

 In November 2018, Tointon gave birth to her first child, a boy, with her then-fiancé Marius Jensen.
+She had a second son with Marius Jensen in 2021.

 Relationships

 In 2004, Tointon dated Busted band member James Bourne.
 Their relationship was depicted in the TV series America or Busted but ended in January 2005, shortly after the band split up.

+Tointon was in a relationship with EastEnders co-star James Alexandrou which began in April 2006.
+The relationship reportedly ended in November 2007.

+Tointon was in a relationship with her EastEnders co-star Joe Swash from 2008 to 2010.

 Health

 In May 2025, Tointon announced that she had undergone a double mastectomy and a bilateral salpingectomy, after testing positive to being a carrier of the BRCA mutation BRCA1 and BRCA2 genes.
 In a post on social media site Instagram, she stated, "There is a history of both cancers in my family on my mother's side, but for various reasons, including generational trauma of which I'll talk more about another time, we hadn't looked into it until that point.
-But it was put to us, we took the test, and it was confirmed that my mum and I both carried the gene".
+But it was put to us, we took the test, and it was confirmed that my mum and I both carried the gene."
 Tointon's mother died from ovarian cancer in 2018.